hikmetazimzade/birbank-transaction-bot/README.md

 # Birbank-Bot
-## It's a Birbank Automation coded in python by using selenium.
+## It's a Birbank Automation coded in python by using selenium and appium.
 It will make your money transfers much easier.

 # Features
 * ### Make Money Transfers Your Own Cards